St Barths is open again to ALL travel and tourism!

 Q Will I have to quarantine on return to my country of residence?

-A You will need to verify the specific government travel advice that applies to your country but currently NO quarantine is required on return to the US, France or the UK *Canada currently require 14 days quarantine on return but this advice is subject to review.
+A You will need to verify the specific government travel advice that applies to your country but currently NO quarantine is required on return to the US, France or the UK from St Barths but please check for updates or changes with your Government Travel Advisory Service as well as the advice concerning your transit island which may impact your quarantine obligations.

 Please do not hesitate to contact us for any further details!